architech-boards/lora-documentation/source/hw.rst

 The Microchip RN2483 module provides LoRaWAN™ protocol connectivity using a simple UART interface.
 The NXP **MKLS26Z** is connected to the Microchip modules using the configuration 57600 8N1 without using RTS, CTS lines.

-The Light Sensor is read from the ADC converter pheriperal of the MKL26Z.
+The Light Sensor is read from the ADC converter peripheral of the MKL26Z.

-The Acclerometer sensor is read from I2C interface.
+The Accelerometer sensor is read from I2C interface.

 The microcontroller uses the deep sleep mode **VLPS**, it is waken up from LPTimer every 30 seconds or pin interrupt connected to the **S2** button.

 Configuration RN2483
 ********************

 The connection used by **RN2483** is **ABP** (Activation by Personalization).
 To use this connection it is required setup the RN device only one time.
-Every Lora Sensor Node bought are already configured.
+Every Lora Sensor Node bought is already configured.
 The commands used were:

  | sys get hweui
  | mac set deveui [hweui key read]